microo8/mimir/README.md

 The store operates on top of [leveldb](https://github.com/syndtr/goleveldb).
 [Mímir](https://en.wikipedia.org/wiki/M%C3%ADmir) is a wisdom deity from the Norse mythology.

-* TODOs: more structs examples to test; test, test, test; optimize/benchmark; maybe some goroutines?
-* Contribution of all kind is welcome!
+Contribution of all kind is welcome!

 example structs (structs.go):